NEW JERSEY DIVORCE LAWYER

 Established in 2002, the Law Office of Jeffrey R. Brown, Esq., LLC proudly provides representation in all aspects of divorce and family law in New Jersey.
-While general, and hopefully helpful, information related to divorce and family law is provided on this website, every client’s needs are unique, so there is no substitute for a personal consultation to discuss the details of your particular situation.
+While general information related to divorce and family law is provided on this website, each person’s needs are unique.
+There is no substitute for a personal consultation with a Middlesex County divorce lawyer to discuss the details of your situation.

 The firm’s approach is to offer clients a realistic assessment of their case at the first meeting, to provide a framework as to how the process will unfold, and to put them at ease and answer all their questions to the extent possible.
 Clients are advised to come to the initial appointment with a rough idea of which assets and liabilities exist, as well as a rough idea as to the earnings of both parties.
 Sometimes we will identify at the first meeting certain pieces of information that must be obtained before a fully informed opinion can be offered by the attorney.
 At all times, we strive to be part of the solution and not part of the problem.
 We represent people throughout Middlesex and Monmouth Counties, as well as the surrounding areas.Family Law